lucasgonze/yargh/README.md

 ````

 In the command template:
    1. Fields of the parsed string are addressed as variables in the form %1 (where the number is any field).
    2. %0 is replaced with the entire input line, unparsed.

+---

 The separator argument is optional.
 If there is only one argument, it is treated as the command-template.
 In this case %0 is the only field available.
-If %0 is present in the command template, it is appended.

 So this:
 ````
 echo example.png | yargh "file %0"
 ````

-turns into this:
+Turns into this:
 ````
 file example.png
 ````

-And this:
+---

+If %0 is not present in the command template, it is appended instead of inserted.

+So this yargh command:
 ````
 echo example.png | yargh file
 ````
-Becomes this:
+Spawns this command:
 ````
 file example.png
 ````